mitmproxy/mitmproxy/README.rst

 --------------------

-General information, tutorials, and precompiled binaries can be found on the mitmproxy and pathod websites.
+General information, tutorials, and precompiled binaries can be found on the mitmproxy website.

 |mitmproxy_site|